-The next test was on an hour and half climb, reaching 1186m with gradient ranging from 4% to 12%, the Maloja felt great and performed perfectly up the climbs, feeling those fast rolling hubs do their job.
+The next test was on an hour and half climb, reaching 1186m with gradient ranging from 4% to 12%.
+The Maloja felt great and performed perfectly up the climbs, you could really feel those fast rolling hubs do their job.

-After reaching the top of the mountain, I had a quick breather, taking in the view, took a few pics, I then started the descent down the mountain.
-When it started to rain braking was still as outstanding even in wet conditions and the descent was over in 20mins so a true test.
+After reaching the top of the mountain, I had a quick breather, taking in the view and a few pics.
+I then started the descent down the mountain and when it started to rain braking was still as outstanding even in wet conditions and the descent was over in 20mins - so a true test.

 Another added bonus is they look really nice and to have a deep section wheel of this quality is incredible for this price.
 These wheels would make any bike look good, I know if I was out with my Portuguese friends riding and I said they were a £1500 wheels, they would not question it.

-EDCO say they are a wheel for all day/every day and all weathers, well so far that’s seems to be the case, I would not hesitate to buy these wheels, at this price.
+EDCO say they are a wheel for all day/every day and all weathers, well so far that’s seems to be the case and I would not hesitate to buy these wheels, at this price.

 I will do an update on how they are performing in 6 months, but my gut feeling says they are going to do just what it says on the label.
 Great new wheels for 2020.